DikshantKanojia/Project_DisasterReponsePipeline/README.md

        - classifier.pkl: output of the machine learning pipeline, i.e. a trained classifer
     3. app
        - run.py: Flask file to run the web application
-       - templates contains html file for the web applicatin
+       - templates contains html file for the web application

 ## 3. Results